 One could probably establish an entire website on Lilly Pillies alone as you can find varieties that can be easily kept to 1m, to those that can get to 10m like Acmena Smithii “Goodbye Neighbours”.
 Just about all of the Syzygium and Acmena species have copper to cherry red new growth.
 Waterhousea species are more commonly green-leafed.

-Ensure you get a variety that is “psyllid-free” (right).
+Ensure you get a variety that is “psyllid-free”.
 The psyllid won’t kill your Lilly Pilly hedge but up close it certainly won’t look very healthy.
-Watch also for wax scale (see image left) that can attack the branches of your plants.
+Watch also for wax scale (see image right) that can attack the branches of your plants.
 Again, they won’t ruin your plant but it doesn’t look too good and if left unchecked, is extremely hard to eradicate.
 For more information on the pesky little psyllid, click here.

 Note: Acmena species of Lilly Pillies are generally more Psyllid resistant than Syzygium species.
 Double check the label and with your local nursery staff.

 Biggest Positive: Dark foliage colour – great garden contrast